-The announcement enraged the public, as drug safety fears intensified in a slew of Chinese pharma scams unveiled in the past decade.
+The announcement enraged the public, as drug safety fears have intensified in a slew of Chinese pharma scams unveiled in the past decade.
 Over the weekend, discussions on microblogging platforms like Sina Weibo and other media ensued, little censored by the government.
-According to The Associated Press, the hashtag "Changchun Changsheng makes fake vaccines" on Weibo got more than 100 million views by Monday afternoon.
+According to The Associated Press, the hashtag “Changchun Changsheng makes fake vaccines” on Weibo got more than 100 million views by Monday afternoon.

 Beijing officials also voiced their concern.
 Premier Keqiang Li declared in a statement Sunday that the case “violated a moral bottom line.”
 Li said that investigation into the incident has been launched and that offenders will be punished.